 Set-up weekly delivery program, liaise weekly with pizza supplier, and handle all requests from other suppliers as required.

-2.5.10 Parent(s)-at-Large

-Participate and coordinate in various topics/initiatives/scheduled events (ie. Travel

-Planning, year-end BBQ)

-Provide timely updates to Council

-Elections of Parent Members
+Elections of Parent Members of Council

-3.1 Timing
+Timing

-Annual elections of school Council members must take place at the first meeting of Council in

-each school which must be within the first 30 calendar days of the first day of the school year.
+Annual elections of parent members of School Council members must take place at the first meeting of School Council which must be within the first 30 calendar days of the first day of the school year.

 The election must be the first order of business following approval of the minutes of the

 previous meeting.
+The newly elected Council comes into effect at the second Council meeting of the year: during the period between the first and second Council meetings of the school year, Council members work with newly elected Council members to ensure a smooth transition.

+Management of Elections

+A Nominating Committee, composed of the outgoing Chair plus one Council Executive member, manages the notice, nominations and elections’ processes.

 Notice

-A nominating committee comprised of the Chair plus one executive member of Council in

-consultation with the Principal shall, at least 14 days before the date of the election of parent

-members, on behalf of the school Council, give written notice of the date, time and location of

-the election to every parent of a pupil who, on the date the notice is given, is enrolled in the

-school.
-The notices must describe the responsibilities of Council members as listed in section

-2.3 as well as the responsibilities of Council officers as per section 2.5.
-The notices shall be accompanied by nomination forms as described in section 3.4.
+In consultation with the Principal, the Nominating Committee shall provide written notice of the date, time and location of the election to every parent of a pupil who, on the date the notice is given, is enrolled in the school.
+Notice will be provided at least 14 days before the date of the election of parent members.
+The notices must describe the responsibilities of Council Executive and Roles of other Parent Members as described in Section 2.0.
+The notice shall be accompanied by nomination forms for parent members as described in section 3.3

-3.4 Election Process
+Nominations Process

 Parents wishing to present themselves for election to Council must complete and submit a

 Self-nomination form.
-On form the parent must confirm that he or she is a parent of a pupil enrolled in at Steve MacLean Public School, and that he or she is not employed by the school.
-In addition, the parent must disclose on the form if he or she is employed by the Board so that this information can be disclosed to the voters prior to the election.
-The form must make it clear that a candidate may put forth his or her name for as many Council positions as he or she
+On the form the parent must:

+Confirm they are a parent of a pupil enrolled in at Steve MacLean Public School,

+Confirm they are not employed by the school

+Disclose on the form if they are employed by the Board so that this information can be disclosed to the voters prior to the election

-Wishes, those positions being Chair, Vice-Chair, Treasurer, Secretary, Fundraising Coordinator,
+Identify which Council positions they are interested in filling – they may identify as many positions as they wish to (but should include a minimum of first, second and third preferences) from the following list: Chair, Vice-Chair, Treasurer, Secretary, Fundraising Coordinator,

-Volunteer Coordinator, Communications Coordinator/Webmaster, OCASC Representative.,
+Volunteer Coordinator, Communications Coordinator/Webmaster, OCASC Representative,

-Pizza Coordinator, Parents-at-Large made up of committee heads (such as special events as

-determined by the council).
+Pizza Coordinator, Parent-at-Large.

 The nominating committee shall set a deadline for nominations to be received.
 This deadline